Science of Learning: Where Student Health and Learning Intersect

 Alliance: What more can schools do to ensure that historically underrepresented youth receive a quality education, graduate from high school, and go on to college and a career?

 Price: There are a number of things that schools can continue to do to ensure all young people graduate from high school and are college or career ready.
 We need to make sure the adults working in schools understand how inextricably linked health and education are and that factors which make it more likely students will underperform academically are also associated with poor physical and behavioral health outcomes.
 Addressing these factors, such as the many stressors related to poverty, will yield both positive health and education outcomes.
 That does not mean the expectation should be that schools and educators are solely responsible for combating these conditions.
 Schools must think about the resources both in and out of the school that could work together to maximize learning and overall well-being and focus on partnerships that need to be forged and nurtured so that safety nets are created around our most vulnerable youth and their families.
 This was the impetus for the creation of the Partner Build Grow website—to outline practical steps that community stakeholders can take to sustain these partnerships so that effective interventions and professional development opportunities are maintained long term, ultimately supporting environments that foster positive child well-being.

-This blog is part of the Alliance’s work on the potential impact the science of learning (SOL) can have on the educational experiences of secondary students.
-SOL is the interdisciplinary study of what happens in and with the brain during learning.
+This blog is part of the Alliance’s work on the potential impact the science of adolescent learning (SAL) can have on the educational experiences of secondary students.
+SAL is the interdisciplinary study of what happens in and with the brain during learning.
 To learn more, visit https://all4ed.org/understanding-the-science-of-learning/.

 Abner Oakes is the director of outreach and strategic partnerships for policy to practice at the Alliance.